cyphercrescent/sepalsolver-doc/docs/source/Math.rst

            Optimizers.Set OptimSet(bool?
 Display = false, double?
 FuncTol = null, double?
 OptimalityTol = null, double?
 StepTol = null, double?
 ConstraintTol = null,
            ColVec Weight = null, int?
 MaxIter = null, int?
 MaxFunEvals = null, bool?
 UseParallel = null, dynamic Pltfun = null, int?
 PopulationSize = null, LevenbergeMaquardt_UpdateType?
 LMUpdate = null)
-   Param:
+   Parameters:
+       Display:
-      | Display:  Optional.
+               Optional.
 If set to <c>true</c>, displays solver progress and results during and after execution.
 Defaults to <c>false</c>.
+       FuncTol:
-      | FuncTol:  Optional.
+               Optional.
 Function tolerance.
 The solver stops when the change in the objective function value is less than this threshold.
+       OptimalityTol:
-      | OptimalityTol:  Optional.
+                     Optional.
 Optimality tolerance.
 Determines the acceptable level of optimality for the solution.
+       StepTol:
-      | StepTol:  Optional.
+               Optional.
 Step tolerance.
 The solver stops if the step size becomes smaller than this value.
+       ConstraintTol:
-      | ConstraintTol:  Optional.
+                     Optional.
 Constraint tolerance.
 Specifies the acceptable violation level for constraints.
+       Weight:
-      | Weight:  Optional.
+              Optional.
 A vector of weights used in weighted optimization problems.
+       MaxIter:
-      | MaxIter:  Optional.
+               Optional.
 Maximum number of iterations allowed for the solver.
+       MaxFunEvals:
-      | MaxFunEvals:  Optional.
+                   Optional.
 Maximum number of function evaluations allowed.
+       UseParallel:
-      | UseParallel:  Optional.
+                   Optional.
 If set to <c>true</c>, enables parallel computation for supported solvers.
+       Pltfun:
-      | Pltfun:  Optional.
+              Optional.
 A plotting function or delegate that visualizes the optimization process.
+       PopulationSize:
-      | PopulationSize:  Optional.
+                      Optional.
 Specifies the population size for population-based algorithms (e.g., genetic algorithms).
+       LMUpdate:
-      | LMUpdate:  Optional.
+                Optional.
 Specifies the update strategy for the Levenberg-Marquardt algorithm.
    Returns:
           Information about the problem solved like, number of iteration, number of function call and other estimated parameters.
    Example: